Police investigate jewelry thefts at Trump Tower

-NEW YORK (AP) — Detectives are investigating the alleged thefts of about $350,000 worth of jewelry from residents in Manhattan’s Trump Tower.
+NEW YORK (AP) — Detectives are investigating reports of thefts of about $350,000 worth of jewelry from residents in Manhattan’s Trump Tower.

-Police say the jewelry was stolen from inside two apartments in the building where President Donald Trump owns a penthouse triplex.
+The jewelry was allegedly stolen from inside two apartments in the building where President Donald Trump owns a penthouse triplex, police said.

-One woman reported a $117,000 diamond bracelet taken from her 59th floor apartment.
-Another woman reported various gem-encrusted pieces missing from her 42nd floor closet.
+A 33-year-old woman told police her $117,000 Graff diamond bracelet was taken from her 59th floor apartment after she left for vacation on Sept.
+3.

+A 67-year-old woman reported five pieces, including a Harry Winston diamond bracelet, a ring, necklace and bracelet — all encrusted with diamonds and sapphires — and a pair of diamond and emerald earrings, stolen from a drawer in her 42nd floor closet, police said

 The items reportedly disappeared between June 21 and Sept.
 9.

 A police spokesman told The New York Times that investigators haven’t identified a suspect and are looking at everyone with access to the building.